OAuth credentials are an item

 Referrers

 A referrer is an HTTP header field used to identify the client requesting a server resource.
 This functions as a security measure, allowing applications to confirm their client's identity.
-When OAuth credentials have a specific HTTP referer header set, services can confirm that an incoming request's referrer matches one of the valid referrers assigned to that access token.
+When OAuth credentialsclient_id, client_secret, and redirect URIs.
+They are a type of developer credential.referer header set, services can confirm that an incoming request's referrer matches one of the valid referrers assigned to that access token.

 Specific domains can be provided or you can use wildcard characters (*) in the subdomain of your allowed referrer.
 For example https will allow the access token to be used on both https and https.
 While it is also possible to restrict access token use to specific paths (https), we do not recommend this method because browsers may remove the path due to privacy concerns.